 The IBP entered into the Amount field is a percentage, generally based on the Hammer Price.

 To put a limit on the dollar amount charged as IBP, enter a dollar amount into the Cap field.
 An IBP cap is recommended for Heavy Equipment and Farm Machinery auctions only.
-For further questions or to utilize this feature, please contact a Proxibid Account Manager.
+For further questions or to utilize this feature, please contact a Proxibid Seller Support or an Account Manager.